-Choosing a business card for your new business
+Choosing a business credit card for your new business

 What you’ll learn:

-• When you’re comparing business cards, it may be helpful to consider your spending needs and research potential card benefits.
+• When comparing business credit cards, consider your spending needs and the potential benefits each card offers.

 • You can get pre-approved for a business credit card to better understand which cards you may be eligible for.

-1. Understand the different types of business cards available
+1. Research the different types of business cards available

-• Charge cards: This type of card must be paid in full each month.
-Charge cards can be beneficial if you need a flexible spending capacity because they typically have no preset spending limit.
+• Charge cards: This type of card is designed to be paid in full each month.
+Charge cards can be beneficial if you need flexible spending capacity because they typically have no preset spending limit (NPSL)—although spending capacity is based on factors like payment history and credit profile.
 The Capital One Venture X Business and Spark Cash Plus cards are examples of business charge cards that offer best-in-class rewards.

 • Cash back cards: If you’re looking to get rewarded for your business spending, you might opt for a cash back business credit card.
-Business cash back cards—like the Capital One Spark Cash and Spark Cash Select cards—typically return in the form of cash rewards a percentage of the qualifying purchases you make.
-Cash back can be redeemed as a statement credit, as a check or transferred directly to your bank account.
+Business cash back cards—like the Capital One Spark Cash and Spark Cash Select cards—typically give you a percentage of cash back on eligible purchases.
+Cash back can usually be redeemed as a statement credit, as a check or transferred directly to your bank account.

 2. Determine your business’s spending needs

-Before you decide on a business credit card, think about what your business’s spending habits are.
-For example, do you need a large spending capacity to fund things like supplies, vendor payments and operational expenses?
-If so, a business charge card might be a good option to consider.
-Charge cards also offer rewards that, coupled with often-larger spending capacity, allow them to maximize their rewards potential.
+Before you decide on a business credit card, think about your business’s spending habits.
+For example, do you need a large spending capacity to cover costs like office supplies, vendor payments and operational expenses?
+If so, a business charge card might be a good option.
+Charge cards often offer rewards and flexible spending capacity, which may help you maximize rewards based on your business spending.

-Perhaps you’re looking to earn great travel rewards so you can get credits toward future travel.
-In that case, you might choose a business travel rewards credit card that lets you earn unlimited miles on every purchase.
+Do you want to earn travel rewards for future trips?
+If so, you might consider a business travel rewards credit card that lets you earn miles or points on eligible purchases.

 In addition to travel rewards and cash back, some business credit cards may offer other features that could benefit your new business, like: